ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/requirements_and_discussions/log.md

   not be required (or done) in Mantid since people have express doubt about the corretness of the peak integration.
 Either way, this will not affect our strategy of avoiding multi-dimensional data structures for reduction.

+### Discussion with Andrei 28/7/2017
+* Confirmed with Andrei that the normalization algorithms don't need event-based workspaces.
+However he said that normally he will run the reduction with different input parameters, which means that the person would have to reconvert the `EventWorkspace` to `MDHistoWorkspace` everytime.
+* Andrei mentioned that we should include the normalization into the *ConvertTOMDHisto* step.
+This is in principle possible, since the normalization workspace is additive.